ekuiter/d4v2/README.md

 # d4 project

-*This version of d4 can also be compiled on Apple Silicon Macs.*
+*This version of d4 can also be compiled on Apple Silicon Macs.
+Se also [here](https://github.com/SoftVarE-Group/d4v2/tree/mt-kahypar) for a Nix version.*

 In order to compile the project cmake (version>=3.1) and ninja have to be installed.
 The following command lines then build and compile the